The guys behind the upcoming Hackney Coterie are very keen to point out that what they’re doing at their wine bar is not strictly natural.

 It’s the kind of relaxed, non-dogmatic, quality-focused approach which made Lyon’s Seafood (their first restaurant, in Crouch End) such a success.
-This sophomore effort with see them take over and refurbish the old L’Entrepot space, formerly run by Borough Wines.
-The venue is pretty huge, and the plan is to turn it into a kind of ‘warehouse brasserie’ which will also serve as a wine bar, a deli, a bottle shop, and an intimate events space in the future, too.
+This sophomore effort has seen them take over and refurbish the old L’Entrepot space, formerly run by Borough Wines.
+The venue is pretty huge, they’re calling it a ‘warehouse brasserie’ which also serves as a wine bar, a deli, a bottle shop, and an intimate events space, too.

 It’s only natural.